+We may not be able to maintain and manage our growth, which may adversely affect our results of operations and financial condition.
 We have had significant growth during the past five years, and we plan to continue to grow and expand.
 Our ability to continue to grow depends on our ability to open new branch offices, attract deposits to those locations, and identify loan and investment opportunities.
 Our ability to manage growth successfully also will depend on whether we can maintain capital levels adequate to support our growth and maintain cost controls and asset quality.
 It is possible that we may need to raise additional capital to support future growth.
 We cannot make any assurance that additional capital would be available on terms satisfactory to us at all.
 This could force us to limit our growth strategy.
 If we are unable to sustain our growth, our earnings could be adversely affected.
 If we grow too quickly, however, and are not able to control costs and maintain asset quality, rapid growth also could adversely affect our financial performance.